 With regard to a Temporary Structures (includes Buoys (150 ft shoreline), Swim Rafts, Trampolines, etc.): MN Rule 6110.1800 states, “No person shall leave any temporary structure not extending from shore, or any buoy or sign in the waters of this state between the hours of sunset and sunrise without first obtaining a permit in writing therefore from the Sheriff of the county.”

 - Apply Online: Temporary Structure Permit Online Submission Form

 - If you use the form above, pease note that you will need to email a copy of the insurance certificate to firstname.lastname@example.org.

 ***Application Process for Temporary Structures (Excluding Slalom Courses)***

-As of 2017 we are no longer automatically updating temporary structure permits each year.
+As of 2017, the Sheriff's Office no longer automatically updates temporary structure permits each year.
 Applicants will need to apply online and the permit will be good for the next five (5) years from the date of your application.
-If you already have a permit, you will still need to re-apply; however, you may keep your current permit number already assigned to you as long as you indicate that number in the application.
+If you already have a permit, you will still need to re-apply.
+However, you may keep your current permit number already assigned to you as long as you indicate that number in the application.

 If you have any questions regarding marine permits, please contact Recreation Safety Deputy Max Kes by phone at 952-496-8330 or by email.